juleshenry/juleshenry.github.io/_posts/2025-09-29-Gobsmacked-by-Perplexity-APIs-Puzzling-Problem.md

 ```bsh
 perplexity.BadRequestError: Error code: 400 - {'error': {'message': 'Validation error: country must be provided as a valid 2-digit ISO country code, got MN', 'type': 'invalid_country_code', 'code': 400}}
 ```

+Update Tue Sep 30 07:55:50 CDT 2025: on the forums, they say only some countries are supported.
+I guess Mongolia and Cameroon are not on the list.